Xakanaxa: Our full report

 - Guests are escorted to their tents after dark as wildlife is known to wander through the camp.
 “Fog horns” are provided in the tents to summon help in case of emergency after dark.

 There is a three-strand electric fence around the back of the camp.
-This is designed to keep elephants out of the camp as they can be destructive to the trees as well as dangerous. - Fire safety
+This is designed to keep elephants out of the camp as they can be destructive to the trees. - Fire safety

 - Each tent has a fire extinguisher.